 I’ll issue the challenge right off: Any solution provider can sell digital signage.
-What's more, once they partner with the right vendors and distributors, solution providers can sell the technology to a fairly large cross section
+What's more, once they partner with the right vendors and distributors, solution providers can sell the technology to a fairly large cross section of customers.

 Over the last four years, we’ve seen a growing number of our partners use digital signage in their businesses to support customers in verticals that range from healthcare to education, retail to professional services.
 What started out as a niche market, with a couple hundred partners, has grown into a multi-million dollar mainstream technology category for thousands of channel partners.